sstrz2/Chicago-Transit-Authority-Database-Application/README.md

-Uncompress the database file and use python with sqlite installed
+Uncompress the database file and run with python and sqlite installed.